TypeSafeSchwalbe/typeshields/README.md

     - Requires the value to be a function.
     - `p` is expected to be an array where every element has to be a type shield, and (when the function is called) every parameter value will be checked against the type shield stored in `p` at the same index.
     - `r` is expected to a type shield where (when the function is called) the return type will be checked against `r`.
+- `union(...v)`
+    - Expects a variable amount of type shields as parameters, and at least one of them must be applicable to the checked value.

 ### How to use